imalaiyke/imalaiyke/README.md

 </div>
 <br>

-Innovative **Azure AI Architect** with over a decade of experience dedicated to shaping the future of technology through strategic solutions.
+Innovative **Azure AI Architect and Technology Solutions Expert** with over a decade of experience dedicated to shaping the future of technology through strategic solutions.
 I excel in driving business growth by integrating cutting-edge AI technologies into **Azure Cloud Architecture**.

 I’m passionate about leveraging **GenAI, OpenAI - GPT, Azure AI Services, Azure AI Search, Azure Cognitive Services**, and **AzureML** to drive digital transformation and solve real-world challenges.
 I've led cross-functional teams, ensuring the implementation of digital solutions and best practices and delivering customized solutions aligned with business goals.